-Total Fund Investment Policy Sections XII.
-Terminated Agency Pool Purpose This section governs the management of the assets supporting the Terminated Agency Pool Program (TAP Program).
-Investment Approaches & Parameters pro pro TAI TAP Program shall be managed to closely match assets to the jected future benefit payments and to minimize the likelihood of the gram becoming underfunded.
-Following the periodic recalculation of P Program liabilities by the CaIPERS Actuarial Office, a segmented set allocation process shall be utilized as follows: 1.
-An immunization segment intended to: Closely match, to the extent practicable, the cash flows of the assets to the forecasted benefit payment cash flows across a range of inflation scenarios; Invest a portion of the program assets in such a way as to ensure that cash flows beyond 30 years can be met across a range of inflation scenarios; Provide sufficient liquidity for two years of forecasted benefit payment cash flows; 2.
-A surplus segment consisting of TAP Program assets in excess of those needed for the "immunization" segment described above, to be invested consistent with the asset allocation utilized for the PERF; The ma ogram Structure/Parameters e CalPERS Custodian may employ a unitized fund structure to intain separate and distinct historical records and to produce ividual net asset values of all investments.
-The the rec balancing e Investment Office and Actuarial Office shall collaborate to monitor funded status of the TAP Program and to rebalance the ommended portfolio as the forecasted benefit payment cash flows updated.
-Aut strictions, Prohibitions, and Authorized Securities horized securities for the "immunization" and surplus segments are luded in Appendix 7 of this Policy.
+XII.
+Terminated Agency Pool

+This section governs the management of the assets supporting the Terminated Agency Pool Program (TAP Program).

+- A. The TAP Program shall be managed to closely match assets to the projected future benefit payments and to minimize the likelihood of the program becoming underfunded.
+Following the periodic recalculation of TAP Program liabilities by the CalPERS Actuarial Office, a segmented asset allocation process shall be utilized as follows: - 1.
+An immunization segment intended to: - a.
+Closely match, to the extent practicable, the cash flows of the assets to the forecasted benefit payment cash flows across a range of inflation scenarios; - b.
+Invest a portion of the program assets in such a way as to ensure that cash flows beyond 30 years can be met across a range of inflation scenarios; - Provide sufficient liquidity for two years of forecasted benefit payment cash flows; - 2.
+A surplus segment consisting of TAP Program assets in excess of those needed for the "immunization" segment described above, to be invested consistent with the asset allocation utilized for the PERF. - B. Program Structure/Parameters

+The CalPERS Custodian may employ a unitized fund structure to maintain separate and distinct historical records and to produce individual net asset values of all investments.